 I am probably the only woman around who is buying her husband Henckel knives for Valentine’s Day.
-But, having waiting until February 8 to do this, I had better purchase them from a website that is close enough to get them here in under a week.
+But, having to wait until February 8 to do this, I had better purchase them from a website that is close enough to get them here in under a week.

 So I started my search for Henckel knife websites and found that most are in California.
 Or, if they aren’t in California, they don’t do same day shipping because they are drop-shipping from cooking.com, a California company.
 (Gosh, I’d love those little colored paring knives, but no one has them unless they come from cooking.com.)